pridevel/slate/source/index.html.md

 # Javascript

+Html is used to add content on the web-page, CSS allows us to add some colour or postion things on the page.
+It helps to make Html look attractive, but what about interaction ?
+So here Javascript comes into picture.
 Javascript is a programming language which is been used for making the website interactive.
+Making page interactive means we can click on the button and some action happens or when we hover over a link it colour changes or it enhances etc.

 **Types to include javascript in your HTML**